TheNotary/notes/unix.md

 * `echo` - prints to standard output the specified string or variable
 * `cat` - prints to standard output the contents of a file
 * `pbcopy` - copies the contents of the specified file into clipboard

+## Tmux Commands

+Tmux allows for pairing and the creation of 'workspaces', see the [cheatsheet](https://gist.github.com/MohamedAlaa/2961058).